Texas shooting records could be blocked by legal loophole

 A number of questions remain unanswered by authorities: Why did police take more than an hour to enter the classroom and confront the gunman?
 What do their body cameras show?
 How did law enforcement officers communicate with one another and the victims during the attack?
 What happened when dozens of officers gathered outside the classroom, yet refrained from pursuing the shooter?

 Officials have declined to release more details, citing the investigation.
+In a letter received Thursday by The Associated Press and other media outlets, a law firm representing the City of Uvalde asked for the Texas attorney general’s office to rule on records requested in relation to the shooting, citing 52 legal areas — including the section containing the loophole — that they believe exempt the records from being released.
 Amid the growing silence, lawyers and advocates for the victim’s families are beginning to fear they may never get the answers, that authorities will close the case and rely on the exception to the Texas Public Information law to block the release of any further information.

 “They could make that decision; they shouldn’t have that choice,” said Democratic state Rep. Joe Moody of El Paso, who since 2017 has led several efforts to amend the loophole.
 “To understand what our government is doing should not be that difficult — and right now it is very difficult.”